reynaldocv/CollectiveAccess/README.md

 # Geminip - CollectiveAccess

-Geminip - CollectiveAccess is a plugin developed to CollectivaAccess (that is an open-source software platform designed for managing and presenting collections of various types, including museum artifacts, archival materials, and library materials.
+Geminip is a plugin developed for CollectivaAccess (that is an open-source software platform designed for managing and presenting collections of various types, including museum artifacts, archival materials, and library materials.
 It's particularly suitable for large and complex collections that require sophisticated cataloging and search capabilities).